 Adventure Nauvoo 2021

 “Come to Know”

-All payments for the Youth Conference are to be paid to your ward through the tithing envelope.
+All payments for Nauvoo are to be paid to your ward through the tithing envelope.
 How do I make a payment?
 Use a tithing envelope.
-On the line item OTHER enter NAUVOO along with your payment and give to a member of the bishopric.
+On the line item OTHER enter NAUVOO along with your payment and give to a member of your ward bishopric.